StarKRE22/Atomic/Docs/Elements/Signals/InlineSignal.md

 # 🧩 InlineSignal

-Provide wrappers for reactive event sources.
-They implement the corresponding [ISignal](ISignal.md) interfaces and allow entities to **subscribe / unsubscribe** from events, optionally with parameters.
+Provides a wrapper for reactive event source.
+Implements the corresponding [ISignal](ISignal.md) interface and allow entities to **subscribe / unsubscribe** from events, optionally with parameters.
 When subscribing to a signal, the method returns a [subscription](../Signals/Subscription.md) struct.